The Red Chokeberry Shrub Offers Yearlong Interest

 These thorny shrubs don’t need much in the way of TLC from you.
 But pruning them will help you manage their spread.
 Cut away any side shoots in the late spring after their flowers have fallen.
 Mulch the area to keep the area moist and to keep competing weeds down when the plant is younger.

-Beyond that, you won’t have to do much for the red chokeberry shrub, which rarely suffers from insect pests or plant disease and can tolerate various soil and weather conditions.
+Beyond that, you won’t have to do much for the Red Chokeberry shrub, which rarely suffers from insect pests or plant disease and can tolerate various soil and weather conditions.

-The red chokeberry shrub Is A Beautiful Shrub Perfect For Landscaping
+The Red Chokeberry shrub Is A Beautiful Shrub Perfect For Landscaping